-The Bank of England’s Monetary Policy Committee (MPC) has voted unanimously to increase the Bank Rate to 0.75%.
+The Bank of England’s Monetary Policy Committee (MPC) has voted unanimously to maintain the Bank Rate at 0.75%.
 The committee also voted unanimously to maintain the stock of corporate bond purchases and UK government bond purchases.

 Since the MPC’s previous meeting, the near-term outlook for global growth has softened and downside risks to growth have increased.
 Global financial conditions have tightened noticeably, particularly in corporate credit markets.
 Oil prices have fallen significantly, however, which should provide some support to demand in advanced economies.
 The decline in oil prices also means that UK CPI inflation is likely to fall below 2% in coming months.
 The Committee judges that the loosening of fiscal policy in Budget 2018, announced after the November Inflation Report projections were finalised, will boost UK GDP by the end of the MPC’s forecast period by around 0.3%, all else equal.

 Brexit uncertainties have intensified considerably since the Committee’s last meeting.
 These uncertainties are weighing on UK financial markets.
 Business investment has fallen for each of the past three quarters and is likely to remain weak in the near term.
 The housing market has remained subdued.
 Indicators of household consumption have generally been more resilient, although retail spending may be slowing.
 The broader economic outlook will continue to depend significantly on the nature of EU withdrawal, in particular: the form of new trading arrangements between the European Union and the United Kingdom; whether the transition to them is abrupt or smooth; and how households, businesses and financial markets respond.

 The next MPC meeting is Wednesday 6 February 2019 with the announcement to be published the following day on 7 February 2019.